Still looking for ways to earn extra income? With the rise of side hustles, more and more people are building wealth outside their 9 to 5 jobs.

 If you have considerable expertise about specific topics – like content writing, flower arrangement, or coffee making–, you can set up your online short courses or workshops.

-Since everyone is spending time at home, most of them discover their passions, learn a new hobby, or hone their skills.
+Since everyone is spending time at home, most discover their passions, learn a new hobby, or hone their skills.

 If you want to impart your knowledge to people who you think might benefit from your tips and experiences, join learning community platforms like SkillShare, Coursera, or LinkedIn Academy and leverage them to create passive income.

-By 2026, the global learning market is expected to reach $374 billion, which means this trend won’t disappear soon.
+By 2026, the global learning market will reach $374 billion, which means this trend won’t disappear soon.

 Here’s how to do it: create a series of modules that will cover all the exciting topics about the subject matter.
 Then, take a video of yourself to demonstrate the modules, just as a teacher would do in a typical online class.